Broker Tips: How to Grow Your Insurance Book of Business

 The hope is that the impending digital revolution will improve the insurance user experience while making policies more affordable for business owners and more profitable for insurers.

 Reportedly, more than 80% of all insurance buyers rely on a digital channel at some point in the purchasing process.
 However, 75% of them had issues purchasing insurance online.
-This means that buyers want digital options but a clear disconnect still exists in the process and offering.
+This means buyers want digital options but a clear disconnect still exists in the process and offering.

-Two of the most common misconceptions that brokers have about the digitization that’s occurring in the industry are as follows; They believe that the adaptation process will be overwhelming and they fear that digital automation tools will eventually displace brokers.
+Two of the most common misconceptions that brokers have about the digitization that’s occurring in the industry are as follows: They believe that the adaptation process will be overwhelming, and they fear that digital automation tools will eventually displace brokers.

 Let’s take a closer look.